 - + copy Created with Sketch.

-Ignacio Montaldo graduated from the Faculty of Design, Architecture and Urbanism at the University of Buenos Aires (F.A.D.U.
-U.B.A.) in 2003, he began his independent professional activities in 2001 and establishes his office in Buenos Aires in 2004.
+MOARQS is an architecture studio founded and led by architect Ignacio Montaldo in Buenos Aires City (1975).
+He graduated from the Faculty of Design, Architecture and Urbanism at the University of Buenos Aires (F.A.D.U.
+U.B.A.) in 2003, he began his independent professional activities in 2001 and established his office in Buenos Aires in 2004.

 Read more